joshwcomeau/react-flip-move/README.md

 ## Gotchas

-  * Does not work with stateless functional components (unless in combination with [React.forwardRef](https://reactjs.org/docs/forwarding-refs.html)).
+  * Does not work with stateless functional components without a [React.forwardRef](https://reactjs.org/docs/forwarding-refs.html), read more about [here](#usage-with-functional-components).
 This is because Flip Move uses refs to identify and apply styles to children, and stateless functional components cannot be given refs.
 Make sure the children you pass to `<FlipMove>` are either native DOM elements (like `<div>`), or class components.

   * All children **need a unique `key` property**.
 Even if Flip Move is only given a single child, it needs to have a unique `key` prop for Flip Move to track it.